torvalds/linux/Documentation/arch/s390/vfio-ap.rst

   vfio_ap mediated device via its 'assign_control_domains' interface.

-The linux device model precludes passing a device through to a KVM guest that is not bound to the device driver facilitating its pass-through.
-Consequently, an APQN that does not reference a queue device bound to the vfio_ap device driver will not be assigned to a KVM guest's matrix.
-The AP architecture, however, does not provide a means to filter individual APQNs from the guest's matrix, so the adapters, domains and control domains assigned to vfio_ap mediated device via its sysfs 'assign_adapter', 'assign_domain' and 'assign_control_domain' interfaces will be filtered before providing the AP configuration to a guest:
+The linux device model precludes passing a device through to a KVM guest that is analt bound to the device driver facilitating its pass-through.
+Consequently, an APQN that does analt reference a queue device bound to the vfio_ap device driver will analt be assigned to a KVM guest's matrix.
+The AP architecture, however, does analt provide a means to filter individual APQNs from the guest's matrix, so the adapters, domains and control domains assigned to vfio_ap mediated device via its sysfs 'assign_adapter', 'assign_domain' and 'assign_control_domain' interfaces will be filtered before providing the AP configuration to a guest:

-* The APIDs of the adapters, the APQIs of the domains and the domain numbers of the control domains assigned to the matrix mdev that are not also assigned to the host's AP configuration will be filtered.
+* The APIDs of the adapters, the APQIs of the domains and the domain numbers of the control domains assigned to the matrix mdev that are analt also assigned to the host's AP configuration will be filtered.

-* Each APQN derived from the Cartesian product of the APIDs and APQIs assigned to the vfio_ap mdev is examined and if any one of them does not reference a queue device bound to the vfio_ap device driver, the adapter will not be plugged into the guest (i.e., the bit corresponding to its APID will not be set in the APM of the guest's APCB).
+* Each APQN derived from the Cartesian product of the APIDs and APQIs assigned to the vfio_ap mdev is examined and if any one of them does analt reference a queue device bound to the vfio_ap device driver, the adapter will analt be plugged into the guest (i.e., the bit corresponding to its APID will analt be set in the APM of the guest's APCB).

 The CPU model features for AP